BISO Home > USAC/ICO Homepage > USAC/ICO Activities and Events

 Active Learning in Optics and Photonics (ALOP) Workshops

-The USAC/ICO has joined UNESCO and the International Society of Optical Engineering (SPIE) in sponsoring Active Learning in Optics and Photonics (ALOP) workshops.
+The USAC/ICO, UNESCO, and the International Society of Optical Engineering (SPIE) have sponsored Active Learning in Optics and Photonics (ALOP) workshops.
 These week-long teacher training events for physics teachers from universities and senior high schools are typically held in developing countries since optics and photonics are among the few experimental physics areas that have been found to be relevant and adaptable to research and educational conditions in those countries.
-To date, workshops have been held or scheduled in the following countries: Ghana and the Philippines (2004); Tunisia (2005); Morocco and India (2006); Tanzania, Brazil, and Mexico (2007); Zambia and Cameroon (2008), and Chile and Nepal (2009).
-For 2010, workshops are planned in Chile, Senegal and Algeria.
-Each workshop attracts a number of participants from surrounding countries.

 ICO Triennial Congresses

 The ICO Congress is a triennial meeting where new officials are elected, new initiatives discussed, and the agenda set for the next three years.
-The last Congress (ICO-22) was held in held in Puebla, Mexico on August 15-19, 2011.
+The most recent Congress (ICO-24) was held in Tokyo, Japan on August 21-25, 2017.

 This material is based upon work supported by the National Science Foundation under Grant Number 1708170.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 To comment on this webpage or report an error, please send feedback to the BISO Site Manager.